podium-lib/layout/README.md

 podlet.fetch({}).then(result => {
     console.log(result);
-})
+});
 ```

 Please see the [@podium/client module](https://github.schibsted.io/Podium/client)
 for full documentation.

 ### .context

-Property that exposes an instance of the @podium/context used to create a
+A property that exposes an instance of the @podium/context used to create a
 context.

 Example of registering a custom third party context parser to the context: